One-dimensional Chern-Simons theory and the $\hat{A}$ genus: The Atiyah class and Koszul duality

 \subsection{Koszul duality and the Atiyah class}

-In the setting of $\L8$-algebras, we take the Chevalley-Eilenberg complex {\em as} the definition of the $\L8$ structure, so it should be no surprise that there is a natural way to strip off the Taylor components from the Chevalley-Eilenberg complex.
-What we'll show in this section is that the tangent bundle to $B\fg$ has a natural connection and that by taking derivatives of its Atiyah class, we recover the brackets $\ell_n$ of the $\L8$-algebra $\fg$.
-This result is interesting from the point of view of deformation theory and Koszul duality: it explains how the Atiyah class fits into the process that constructs from a commutative dga $\sA$ the Koszul dual $\L8$-algebra $\fg_\sA$.\footnote{Obviously there are various hypotheses (such as finiteness conditions) that need to be satisfied to apply this process, but this proposition applies in many situations.}
+In the setting of $\L8$-algebras, one sometimes takes the Chevalley-Eilenberg cochain complex {\em as} the definition of the $\L8$ structure, so it should be no surprise that there is a natural way to strip off the Taylor components from the Chevalley-Eilenberg complex.
+What we'll show in this section is that \begin{enumerate} \item[(1)] the tangent bundle to $B\fg$ has a natural connection, and \item[(2)] by taking derivatives of the Atiyah class for this connection, we recover the brackets $\ell_n$ of the $\L8$-algebra $\fg$. \end{enumerate} This result is interesting from the point of view of deformation theory and Koszul duality: it explains how the Atiyah class fits into this process.
+Namely, given an augmented commutative dg algebra $\sA$, the Koszul dual $\L8$-algebra $\fg_\sA$ should be the shifted tangent complex $T_{\sA}[-1]$, at the point given by the augmentation, equipped with brackets by taking the Taylor terms of some Atiyah class.
+(For a modern, careful treatment, we direct the reader to the discussion around proposition 2.47 of \cite{Francis}, where Francis gives broad generalizations of this relationship and connections with several other mathematical themes in this paper.
+These ideas have a long history, of course, starting at least with Grothendieck and Quillen.
+The relationship with the Atiyah class already appears in the work of Illusie \cite{Illusie} on the cotangent complex and Schlessinger-Stasheff \cite{SchlessingerStasheff} on tangent cohomology.)

 We will work with an arbitrary $\fg$-module $M$ as it simplifies the formulas to distinguish between $M$ and $\fg$ (for the tangent bundle, $M$ is another copy of $\fg$, which can be distracting).
 Consider the sections $\cM$ of this module as a sheaf over $B\fg$: it is the $C^*(\fg)$-module $C^*(\fg, M)$.
 Forgetting the differentials, we see there is a natural trivialization